Skip to main content

 Linux is not for everyone.
 Although installing Ubuntu and OctoPrint is pretty straight forward these days, trying to customize it further is pretty challenging for most people.
 But, if you are only going to use it for OctoPrint there are some automatic installers that make setting that up pretty simple, IMO.

-I’ve been using Linux since Moses parted the Red Sea.
-I don’t use any desktop environment except on my MacBook, its all Linux terminal (i.e. no graphics, just text like MS-DOS).
+I’ve been using Linux since Moses used GParted to partition the Red Sea.
+I don’t use any desktop environment except on my MacBook, it's all Linux terminal (i.e. no graphics, just text like MS-DOS) without monitors in what is called headless-mode.
 There are three laptops in my house running Windows.
 One belongs to my significant other, one belongs to my father-in-law, and one is my significant other’s work-from-home laptop provided by her employer.
-In the lab I have 11 (maybe 12...can’t remember) computers and one is running MacOs and the rest are running various flavors of Linux.
+In the lab I have at any given time 10-20 computers and one is running MacOS and the rest are running various flavors of Linux.
 Since it’s all terminal, I run all the machines from my MacBook.
 I’ll admit my setup is quite complicated with three routers, an ethernet hub, two firewalls, special port forwarding, multiple firewalls, MAC filtering, and special scripts.
 But I’m an old-skool computer engineer.
 My first hard drive used cassette tapes.
 The Internet did not exist, but there was a college network you could connect to using something called Lynx if I remember correctly.
 Graphics?
 Um… no.

 One thing regardless, if you have a computer connected to your 3D printer, you will probably need a special USB cable.
 You can go through dozens of cables without finding one that will recognize the printer or stay connected.
 This is a known issue.
 After quite a bit of research I finally resolved this issue and will teach you how in an upcoming article called How To Build A USB Cable For 3D Printing.